 In order to compete effectively today, regardless of the industry or specific product or service, you must place yourself in an imaginary arena where you too can focus on specific objectives, goals and potential clients.
 Failure to narrow your “market” to a definable area will do nothing but confuse your thinking and introduce a “gray area” thereby diluting your sales effort.

 It is virtually impossible to be all things to all people.
 But it is easy to satisfy the needs and wants of a specifically targeted group – which falls within a specifically defined territory, which has a specifically defined need, or problem.
 A territory is a defined location that you can envision … and understand… and develop a reputation in.
 Of course you will expand your territory in time, but begin by making it small enough to work for you.
 For the sake of this report, your territory can involve geographic boundaries or it can consist of a defined demographic profile of customer.

-The next step is to decide how you are going to approach the candidates, or prospects, in your territory.
-Again, rather than to quickly read through this information, let’s take a minute to record your initial thoughts for each question below:
+The next step is to decide how you are going to approach the candidates, or prospects for your travel club.
+Rather than to quickly read through this information, let’s take a minute to record your initial thoughts for each question below:

 - How are you going to introduce yourself?

 - Can you improve the comfort level?

 - How will you improve your awareness level?

 - How are you going to communicate with them?

 - How can you going to create an environment where they will warmly invite you in and give you their attention while listening to what you have to say?